 Securing floating docks on lakes Travis, Buchanan and LBJ

 Floating docks are at higher risk than fixed and recessed docks during floods.
-LCRA estimates there are about 2,800 floating docks on lakes Travis and Buchanan, with a few on Lake LBJ.
+LCRA estimates there are more than 3,700 floating docks on lakes Travis and Buchanan, with a few on Lake LBJ.

 The easiest way to maintain a boat dock is to hire a qualified boat dock contractor, especially for part-time lake residents who may not be on site as lake levels rise and fall.

 Position the anchors: Keep docks close to shore.
 Most floating docks have four anchor points — two on shore and two off shore.
 To prepare for a flood, dock owners should double-up cables and anchor downstream, closest to the shoreline.
 No anchors should be upstream.
 When water comes down the river, docks will then pivot close to shore and away from fast-moving water, debris, logs or loose docks.
 Docks anchored on all four sides are vulnerable to the brunt of the fast-moving water and can break loose and become a safety hazard.